-What is Frustration of Purpose Under California Law?
+What is Frustration of Purpose Doctrine Under in California Law?

 The Coronavirus (COVID-19) pandemic has caused many contracting parties in California and elsewhere, including landlords, tenants, property owners and property managers, to ask if frustration of purpose may allow parties to avoid liability in part or in full.